o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/setting-access-permissions.md

 description: ' Learn to set &cloud; access permissions for your project. '
 title: Controlling Access to Resources
 ---
-# Controlling Access to Resources<a name="cloud-canvas-setting-access-permissions"></a>
+# Controlling Access to Resources {#cloud-canvas-setting-access-permissions}

 Setting access permissions correctly is key to ensuring that Cloud Canvas Resource Manager manages your project's cloud\-connected features securely\.

-## Access Scenarios and ProjectResourceHandler<a name="cloud-canvas-setting-access-permissions-access-scenarios-and-projectresourcehandler"></a>
+## Access Scenarios and ProjectResourceHandler {#cloud-canvas-setting-access-permissions-access-scenarios-and-projectresourcehandler}

 Cloud Canvas Resource Manager requires that the following access scenarios be supported\.
 Additional roles with more nuanced permissions can be created, but the table below describes the core access requirements\.